• Taste: umami, sweet, rich vegetal • Aroma: vegetal • Mouthfeel: creamy, smooth, thick

 During the Tang Dynasty, around 600 AD, an essential tea book appeared in China — the Cha Jing by Lu Yu, otherwise known as the Tea Classic.
 To this day, this book is highly revered by tea enthusiasts worldwide.
 Furthermore, it remains an important historical document and an insight into the daily Chinese life of the time.

 In the book, Lu Yu describes in great detail how exactly to make and serve a cup of green tea.
 He lists necessary tea utensils, health benefits, and spiritual observations.
 Today we know Lu Yu as the true founder of tea art.
-In the tea industry, he gets the name of "tea saint" or "tea sage".
+In the tea industry, he gets the name "tea saint" or "tea sage".

 Japanese Green Tea